How to transfer money from your credit card to bank account

 - Faulty or damaged

-- Different to what was described
+- Different from what was described

 - Not delivered as promised